rdwz/astro-design/CONTRIBUTING.md

 ### Staging the documentation

 Our staging environment is currently set up on Netlify with automatic deploys.
 This means that every time there's a new commit on any branch, the changes are published to a temporary URL, which you can find under "Checks" in the Pull Request page.

 After the Netlify item has a green checkmark, just click "Details" and you will be redirected to your staging environment with the latest version of your branch!
 Pretty sweet, right?

 ### Publishing your changes to Astro online docs

-We **don't** update the online docs everytime there's a new merge to master.
+We **don't** update the online docs everytime there's a new merge to main.
 You should only do this if you're creating a new release.
 No spoilers! ;)

 Here's how to deploy to GitHub Pages:

-In your terminal, after merging: checkout to master, do `git pull` and run `yarn docs:publish` to deploy.
+In your terminal, after merging: checkout to main, do `git pull` and run `yarn docs:publish` to deploy.

 Visit [astro.magnetis.com.br](https://astro.magnetis.com.br/) and make sure your changes go live! 🎉 While you're there, please check if everything still looks okay.